These Air Fryer Potato Wedges are so easy to make in the air fryer and the result is a potato with a satisfying crispy

 The air fryer is my new favorite thing.
 You can cook just about anything in under fifteen minutes.
 And potato wedges are one of those things.

 I have always loved the crispy outside and soft insides of potato wedges.
-Served with this honey sriracha sauce or a side of ranch, these have always been in my top 10 comfort foods.
+Served with this honey sriracha sauce or a side of honey mustard dressing, these have always been in my top 10 comfort foods.
 They are just as good as these crispy oven roasted potatoes that I always thought were the holy grail of potatoes.

 But until we got an air fryer, it wasn’t easy to make crispy potato wedges at home without deep frying them.
 Now I use the air fryer to make them, and it’s so easy.